twbs/bootstrap/docs/components/typography.md

 title: Typography
 ---

-Bootstrap includes simple and easily customized typography across the project.
-In addition to the standard headings, body text, and lists, utility classes are also included.
+Bootstrap includes simple and easily customized typography for headings, body text, lists, and more.
+For even more control, check out the [textual utility classes](/components/utilities/).

 ## Global settings